yuxi-wu/yuxi-wu.github.io/index.markdown

 I am a Distinguished Postdoctoral Research Fellow at <strong>Northeastern University's Khoury College of Computer Sciences</strong>.

-I am a <strong>human-computer interaction</strong> and <strong>design</strong> researcher specializing in <strong>usable privacy and security</strong>.
+<strong>I am a <mark>human-computer interaction</mark> and <mark>design</mark> researcher specializing in <mark>human-centered privacy and security</mark></strong>.

-<strong><mark>I examine how the deep entanglement of algorithmic technologies and digital services into society has resulted in concrete harms to people’s privacy; I design collaborative and social systems to help people recover from these privacy losses.</mark></strong>
+I formally examine how the ever-deepening entanglement of algorithmic technologies and digital services into society has resulted in concrete harms to people’s privacy.
+These entanglements have necessitated a recalibration of what privacy fundamentally means to people.
+In parallel, I create uplifting, social designs to help people navigate these challenging, changing contexts.

 My work employs a combination of speculative design and traditional HCI methods.
-I publish at top venues in human-computer interaction (CHI, CSCW), security and privacy (IEEE S&P, USENIX Security), and AI ethics (FAccT).
+I publish at top venues in human-computer interaction (<strong>CHI</strong>, <strong>CSCW</strong>), security and privacy (<strong>IEEE S&P</strong>, <strong>USENIX Security</strong>), and AI ethics (<strong>FAccT</strong>).
 My research has been supported by a Georgia Tech President's Fellowship and a JP Morgan Chase AI Research Fellowship.

 At Northeastern, I work closely with <a href="https://www.alexandrato.com/">Alexandra To</a>.
 I earned my PhD in Computer Science in 2024 from <strong>Georgia Tech's School of Interactive Computing</strong>, where I studied human-computer interaction and computer-supported cooperative work under the co-advisement of <a href="https://sauvikdas.com/">Sauvik Das</a> and <a href="https://faculty.cc.gatech.edu/~keith/">Keith Edwards</a>.
 Prior to my PhD, I worked with <a href="https://www.blaseur.com/">Blase Ur</a> at the University of Chicago.

 ---

-## publications
+## select publications

 <ol reversed>
 <li><a href="">Provoking Transformation in Usable Privacy and Security: Designing for Enduring End-User Motivation Beyond Expert Compliance</a><br>